 Graycliff Hotel

 Hailed as the Caribbean’s first 5-star hotel, the Graycliff offers some serious old-school charm.
 That includes a gorgeous secluded pool that looks like paradise itself.
-Day passes run $100 per adult and include a welcome drink, access to the pool, a three-course lunch, and towels, changing rooms, and showers.
+Day passes run $125 per adult and include a welcome drink, access to the pool, a three-course lunch, and towels, changing rooms, and showers.
 Read reviews of Graycliff here.

-British Colonial Hilton
+British Colonial Nassau

 Riu Palace

-Breezes Resort and Spa
+Breezes Resort & Spa

-First things first, you need to be 14 or older to hang out at Breezes, so that means families with smaller kids will need to look elsewhere.
-But that also means Breezes is a good choice if you want to avoid kids while you relax.
 For $100 per person, you get a whole lot.
-The resort offers meals and unlimited drinks in addition to beach access, rock wall climbing, tennis, volleyball, sailing, and kayaking.
+The resort offers meals and unlimited drinks in addition to beach access with chairs, and of course pool access.
+You can also upgrade to a package that includes water sports.
 One other thing to note — Breezes is on one of the wider stretches of beach so there is lots of space.
 It’s also near the Baha Mar Resort and Casino.
 Read reviews of Breezes here.

 Popular: 39 Useful Things to Pack (17 You Wouldn't Think Of)